-- Join the Wine Kitty: On the first night of the tour your guide will collect a designated amount of Euro (depending on the length of tour and average wine price) to go into the “Wine Kitty.”
-This money pays for a combination of local, house wines and fine wines for each night.
-The Wine Kitty does not cover the cost of beer and soda.
+- Join the Wine Kitty: On the first night of the tour your guides will collect a designated amount of money (depending on the length of tour and average wine price) to go into the “Wine Kitty.”
+During each group dinner guides will select wines that showcase the best production of the region, and in some cases the best local beers.

 - Select and purchase wine and beer on your own each night: You will be responsible for keeping track of the bill and should be prepared to pay in cash each night for any beverages you drink.

 Make sure you have enough spending money for coffee, snacks and lunch (Lunches on your own average €8-15).
 Depending on your style of travel, expect to spend from €15 to 30 additional per day.

 Yes, the best way to get cash is at ATMs, which are widely available.
 You might have difficulty finding them in the countryside, but you can always ask your guides for help.
 Most ATMs limit withdrawals to €250 per day.
 The best place to get cash when you arrive is at the airport ATM.
 Don’t worry about shopping around for the best exchange rate.
 Exchange rates with credit card withdraws are very competitive.
 Visa and Mastercard are the most widely accepted cards and be sure to contact your bank before traveling abroad so they do not place a hold on your account for suspicious activity.

 Credit cards are widely accepted, but still many establishments insist on CASH ONLY.
 The safest bet is to ask or look for the credit card sticker.

 Some places will accept Travelers checks, most banks, but we recommend cash/credit cards because most hotels, restaurants, and shops will not accept Travelers checks.
 Travelers checks may be exchanged for cash (for a fee) at most banks.
 You’ll need your passport when you want to use a Travelers checks.